El Paso Railroad Accident Lawyers

 What Are Common Types of Railroad Accidents?

 Although train accidents can occur for a variety of reasons, a train accident of any nature is likely to result in massive destruction.
+Train accidents involving cars, train-on-train collisions, train crashes involving pedestrians, and crossing accidents can cause widespread harm and serious injury to dozens of people.

 Can Accidents Be Caused by Conductor Negligence?

 The National Transportation Safety Board (NTSB), the train company, and other local authorities conduct thorough investigations after a train accident.
 They review the potential causes, including the safety of railroad and conductor negligence.
 Conductor negligence is investigated because train conductors are required to follow specific regulations and pay close attention to all of their surroundings.
 When they fail to follow these regulations, they put hundreds of people in danger.
+This may include managing the train intoxicated, driving on drugs or prescription medication, talking on a cell phone or texting, and any other type of behavior that distracts the conductor from doing their job.

 Who Is Responsible When a Trespasser Is Injured?